AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 3. Create a publication and select the articles for publishing

 	a. in SSMS, right click on Replication->Local Publications and select New Publication

 	b.
 Select Animal Movements as a Transactional publication

 	c.
 In the Articles page select:
 		All the tables/views/functions that will be available on the client

 	d.
 Select Create Snapshot and keep available

 	e.
 On the security page, provide the name and password of the repl_snapshot account

-	e. repeat for the repl_logreader account
+	f. repeat for the repl_logreader account

-	f. finish by giving the publication a name.
+	g. finish by giving the publication a name.

 4. Create a subscription to the publication

 	a.
 In SSMS right click on the publication just created and select New Subscription

 	b.
 Select Run all agents at the distributor

 	c.
 On the subscriber page, connect to the subscriber server was an SA account

 	d. provide a name for the new database to create on the subscriber

 	e. enter repl_distribution and the password as the account for the security agent

 	f.
 Add repl_distribution as a user and DB_owner on the new database on the subscriber

 Configure the Client (Subscriber)
 ---------------------------------

 1. Connect to the subscriber instance/database, and add repl_distribution as a db user and memeber of *db_owner*

 2. Add any other users ie. domain users who need read access to the database.